Agro's Cartoon Connection: History

-Other shows presented during the series' run included G.I.
-Joe, The Bots Master, Sonic the Hedgehog, A Pup Named Scooby-Doo and Mega Man.
-The Sunday morning edition of the program ran under the name The Super Sunday Show and included skits performed by the regulars, as well as presenting the UK sci-fi program UFO.
+Christmas specials included The Greatest Adventure: Stories from the Bible,Silent Night, Holy Night, Mole's Christmas, and Silent Night, Holy Night (film).
+The Sunday morning edition of the program ran under the name The Super Sunday Show and included skits performed by the regulars, as well as presenting the UK animated program The Dreamstone and the science fiction program UFO.

 Notably the show's humour was sometimes provocative but always done in a way that would escape the notice of the show's primary audience of children.
-The program was criticised in Parliament for including product sponsorship within the program itself, rather than simply running commercial breaks.
+The program was criticised in a Federal Parliament committee for including product sponsorship within the program itself.